Login

 ICE plans to convert the warehouse into a center for detainees as the federal government steps up its enforcement of immigration laws.
 The U.S. government has been making such purchases across the nation, most recently paying roughly $68.2 million for two industrial facilities under construction in Flowery Branch, Georgia.

 In Roxbury and other municipalities, residents and local officials have voiced opposition to plans for detention centers in their midst.
-Some objectors argue that the facilities will strain their community services, like fire and police, and pose threats to public safety.
+Some objectors argue that the facilities will strain their community services, such as fire and police, and pose threats to public safety.
 Others are politically opposed to the incarceration of people accused of being illegal immigrants.

 The sale of the Roxbury warehouse was one of the topics at a Township Council meeting this week, with the municipality weighing whether to go to court to fight the sale.
 Opponents of the detention center have slated a protest for this weekend.